MicrosoftDocs/fabric-docs/docs/admin/monitoring-hub.md

 ### Change the display order

 You can change the order of the table's display by selecting each column title.
-The table is sorted according to your selection and the arrow next to the coumn header indicates the sorting order.
+The table is sorted according to your selection and the arrow next to the column header indicates the sorting order.

 ### Configure table columns